PREVIOUS

 However, the war continued endlessly, and many citizens began turning against Masra and his ineffectual leadership.
 Even after Masra was succeeded by other kings, the infighting continued for centuries.
 Over time, the various sects of Mitra began to lose sight of their origins and came to believe that their gods, Spisa and Nerota, were entirely separate gods from Mitra.
 As a result, the Orders of Spisa and Nerota were viewed as heretics by the Order of Mitra, which continued attempting to push out the followers of all religions except their own.

-After the fall of the Black Nova, the most powerful race became the Flora - magic users with brilliant red wings and mastery over the mytocrystals that they used to cast their magic.
+After the fall of the Black Nova, the most powerful race became the Flora of Central Grandis - magic users with brilliant red wings and mastery over the mytocrystals that they used to cast their magic.
 Through their wings, they channeled the flow of mana into the mytocrystals embedded on the back of their hands, allowing them to cast powerful spells.
 The Flora were a caste-based society, with the God-King on top, followed by the Gods, the Priests, and the powerless commoners on the bottom.

 The last God-King of the Flora had once been a kind man, protected by the Knights of the Einherjar.
 Several years into his reign, however, he inexplicably underwent a dramatic change of personality.
 Many of his subjects, including the knights, were alarmed by his madness, unsure of its cause.
 Unbeknownst to them, however, the God-King’s insanity was brought about by an illness instilled into him by his son, Prince Gerand Darmoor, who hoped to break the balance of life on Grandis in order to awaken as the new Transcendent of Life.